processmining-in-logistics/psm/README.md

 1. Transformation of an event log, either in XES or CSV format, to a Performance Spectrum disk (file) representation.
 Different performance classifiers and aggregation functions can be used.
 1. Opening the transformed data for analysis with the PSM
 1. Exploring the Performance Spectrum

-1. Exporting the aggregate performance spectrum as a training and test sets (if required)
+Additionally the PSM allows [encoding and exporting performance spectrum-based features into a training and test sets](docs/user-manual.md).

 ## Transforming an event log in the XES format for Performance Spectrum Analysis